llafuente/language/functions/_intro.markdown

 Because the first argument will have a pseudo-method, functions with the same name cannot have the same arguments.
 To avoid collision we introduce a "do not export"

+## Function options

+* inline

+  will try to inline your function, avoiding function-call overhead.

+* no_inline

+  make sure that your function is not inline

+* deprecate

+  Raise a compile-warning when used.

+* forbid

+  Raise a compiler-error when used.

 ### functions in modules.